 I think this is one of the most gorgeous machines ever made.
 Svelte, shapely, and more than fast enough for any of us mere morals.
 I’ve gone faster on this machine than in any other terrestrial vehicle, with the possible exception of the Shinkansen (Japanese bullet train).

 2002 was unique.
 In 2001, this motorcycle had a carbureted engine.
 2002 added fuel injection – the “ie” in SS ie – along with numerous mechanical improvements.
+Edit – an astute reader pointed out that the 2001 SuperSport was indeed fuel-injected as well!
 In 2003, this model line was, in technical terms, “Nerfed“.
 The engine went down to 800cc; the adjustable forks went away; the rear shock was downgraded to Showa, the clutch got an oil bath, the swingarm became heavy steel, etc. The 900 SSie has therefore become something of a collector’s item; unique Guigaro design with the full potential of Ducati performance engineering behind it.